 ANSWER: As I said earlier, I do “The Sharp Plays” stuff as a hobby.
 I enjoy tweeting out the various information and discussing gambling topics, strategies, “known” & recreational bets, messing around with algorithms, betting angles, sharp information, etc. I realize that the information for which I have access is very valuable.
 I also have been given permission by the books themselves to monetize the information (provided I adhere to some basic criteria).
-While I will have paid content from time to time, I have ABSOLUTELY ZERO interest in operating a daily sports selection service (where I provide rated games and advise you what to bet), being some sort of personal betting consultant, being a part of your betting group or other such endeavor.
+While I will have paid content from time to time, I have ABSOLUTELY ZERO interest in being some sort of personal betting consultant, being a part of your betting group or other such endeavor.
 I appreciate the offer, but it is just too much commitment, time, headache and hassle.
 I thankfully do not need to nor want to engage in the daily hustle at this point.

 ANSWER: People regularly Direct Message me on Twitter offering to send me monetary “tips” as a thank you for the profits they gained using the information I post/tweet.
 I am honored and flattered for you to ask.
 I thank you for the support!
 Personally, I prefer to provide you something special in exchange for your support.
-So, I will offer paid content, usually once or twice a week and I would appreciate your support through those subscriptions!
+So, I offer paid content in the form of TSP Live and the Financial Market Analytics, and I appreciate your support through those subscriptions!
 If you just prefer to send a gratuity, thank you!
 You can submit a payment by visiting TheSharpPlays.com/support which will redirect you to my payment processor.
 As I said in response to a previous question on this page…your support is what makes everything The Sharp Plays work…from content to technology, so thank you for your generosity!

 Do you accept advertising?